FreedomBox and the Importance of Momentum

 We should authenticate people like we do websites.
 With chains.

-Too Long, Didn’t Read We have the means to change how the world works.
+We have the means to change how the world works.
 We can get rid of passwords, password managers, strength tests, password recovery flows, account registration, data breaches, identity theft, and on and on.
 We can build something better and safer than passkeys.
 We can use personal certificate authorities.
-What?
-When we deal with people, in person or via some kind of communication device, we need to be sure we are dealing with the person we expect.